MySmile/sfchat/docs/source/Django configuration.rst

     * - long_polling.sleep [#f1]_
       - Integer, sec
-      - Number of second that indicates how long long polling iteration should sleep before start new one
+      - Number of second that indicates how long long polling iteration is sleep before start new one

     * - long_polling.iteration
       - Integer